Benefits of a Travel Seminar

-Our grad students have visited and pitched proposals to major companies, such as Adidas, Embraer, BMW, Volkswagen, Goodrich, and Pepsi.
+Our graduate students have visited and pitched proposals to major companies, such as Adidas, Embraer, BMW, Volkswagen, Goodrich, and Pepsi.

 The experience will stand out on your resume, letting potential employers know that you’re ready to take on global opportunities and challenges in a business setting.
 The Travel Seminar is a required course for MBA students but can be taken as an elective in many other programs.

-Each Global Travel Seminar is uniquely crafted by the faculty leader, so no two are exactly alike.
+Each undergraduate and graduate Global Travel Seminar is uniquely crafted by the faculty leader, so no two are exactly alike.

 Each seminar counts as a three-credit international business course.
 As part of the academic requirement, you’ll take three pre-travel class sessions and one post-travel class session.